LancerLab/croqtile/Documents/Documentation/tileflow-opt.md

 # Tiling Optimisation in Choreo

-In this section, we will extend our discussion on tiling optimization in Choreo by examining a practical example of matrix multiplication (`matmul`) on a device program.
+In this section, we will extend our discussion on tiling optimization in Choreo by examining some practical examples.

+## Example 1: `matmul`
+The first example is matrix multiplication on a device program.
 This example demonstrates how Choreo’s tiling and memory management mechanisms work together to optimize matrix operations, including how DMA (Direct Memory Access) is leveraged for efficient data movement.

 ---